COS301-SE-2023/Avalanche/readme.md

 # Avalanche
 COS301 Capstone Project for [Domain Name Services (Pty) Ltd](https://dns.business/).

 Avalanche is a data analytics tool with flavor as an information management system that is built around the Snowflake® data warehouse.
-Avalanche will enhance customers of DNS products and services by providing business analytic information, such as projected growth, enhancing the view of investments and to domain registrars’ customers and non-DNS customers alike .
+Avalanche will enhance customers of DNS products and services by providing business analytic information, such as projected growth, enhancing the view of investments and to domain registrars’ customers and non-DNS customers alike.

+The project proposal can be viewed [here](https://astonmartin.sloththe.dev/isawesome/COS301%20-%20Avalanche%20Proposal%20Final%20-%20Neil%20Dundas.pdf).

 ## Team Members
 - Mark Botros (u21448109)